 The partnership coincides with Boeing’s Centennial Celebration.
 5th Grade Engineering Lesson: Lift, Drag And Turbines.
 Introducing Teaching Channel's New Science Laureate.
 Note from Sarah Brown Wessling: Join me in extending a welcoming hand to a very special addition to the Teaching Channel family: Tom Jenkins, our newest Teacher Laureate.
 Tom is every bit as passionate, curious, and accomplished as any teacher I’ve met, and I simply can’t wait for you to get to know him.
 As a veteran science teacher, he brings with him a depth of experience that we’re all going to benefit from.

 Join me in welcoming him by reading his introductory blog post and giving him some of your Tch love in the comment section below.
 Why do we become educators?
 Some people become educators because they were inspired by someone in a particular field or subject area.
+I believe I’m somewhat unique.
 The science classes that I remember consisted of rote memorization of the periodic table of elements, 25 question chapter reviews, and “cookie cutter” labs.
-It was at that time that I began coaching middle school football and boy’s basketball, and I realized that my true passion was working with young people.
-Kindergarteners Are Born Engineers - STEM Lesson.
+Flash forward eight years to 2006.
+Tom Jenkins teaches both middle school science and STEM in Enon, Ohio.

 It seems absurd to me that for 100 years, this methodology was the norm and that things remained relatively unchanged in the American educational system for such a large span of time.
+Read more What happens when engineers and educators collaborate?
+In a new series, Science and Innovation, created in partnership with The Boeing Company, students solve simulations of real world problems through the application of science, while using the engineering design process, all based on curriculum co-designed by Boeing engineers and teachers.
+Read more A frequent question I often hear is how are we going to implement the Next Generation Science Standards?
 Read more.
 Make STEM Come Alive In The Classroom.
 DOWNLOAD a PDF of this STEM Playlist Over the next several years, 80% of the fastest growing occupations in the United States depend on employees skilled in science, technology, engineering and math (STEM).
+To maintain our global competitiveness and leadership in these fields, our students must become proficient in STEM concepts, and more importantly, they must want to learn more.

-It is actually a 6th grade two week unit idea revolving around ENGINEERING, but all grade levels could glean something from the questioning strategies, the integration of grappling with concepts, exploration, experimentation, academic vocabulary, and the list goes on!
 Take a look at this 8 minute video from the Teaching Channel.
 The teacher teaches at a school in Seattle, Washington.
 The title is “Composites and Polymers for the Planet”.
 It incorporates Engineering & Environmental care.
 As you watch the lesson, watch for strategies the teacher uses to engage her students, get them excited about rigor, engineering, and the use of high level vocabulary words.
+How did the teacher set up the class structure to enable them to experiment, hypothesize, prove, and gather their data?
+How many students responded in complete sentences?
+Robert Riechel.
 Institute of Industrial Arts Technology Education.
-Videos: Watch Lakeridge teachers in action.
+Videos: Watch Lakeridge teachers in action | Education Lab Blog.

 The Teaching Channel, a nonprofit organization that highlights different approaches to education, has featured several Lakeridge Elementary teachers on its website.
 Below is a sampling of a few of the teachers in action.
 (Go here for the full story on Lakeridge’s approach to math instruction.)
 From top to bottom, Lynn Simpson teaches a lesson about division; Teresa Tse shares strategies for counting; and Drew Crandall helps students reason through the relationship between multiplication and division. [do action=”script” url=” [do action=”script” url=” [do action=”script” url=” National Math + Science Initiative Blog | Technology in the Class.
 Microduino mCookie: The smallest electronic modules on LEGO® by Microduino Studio — Kickstarter | Design Technology/ STEM.
 Teaching Channel – Google+